 When should you visit Paris?

-Every season has pros and cons - so here's our guide to figuring out which is "best" for you.
+Every season has pros and cons - so here's my guide to figuring out which is "best" for you.

 Top photo: Cherry trees blooming in Paris's Trocadero Garden near the Eiffel Tower, (c) Paris Discovery Guide